How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2)

-The condition allowing an attribute to have two different pairs of states ``half and half'' is required in order to ensure that any three cards can be completed to a quad in exactly one way.
-To see this, consider the second and third quads in Figure~\ref{fig:examples}.
-For each of these, without the ``half and half'' rule, the first three cards could not be completed to a quad, since the first three make it impossible to have all the same or all different colors/shapes.
+The first two Quad Conditions are identical to those for SET, but the third is required in order to make sure that any set of 3 cards can be completed uniquely to a quad.
+To see this, consider the second quad in Figure~\ref{fig:examples}.
+The first three cards make it impossible to have all the same or all different colors.
+This third condition makes a Quads deck a \emph{Steiner Quadruple System}, analogous to a SET deck being a \emph{Steiner Triple System}.

-As in SET, the game of Quads is played by placing a random layout of cards on a table for everyone to see.
+Quads is played by placing a random layout of cards face up on a table.
 Players race to identify and pick up quads from these cards.
-Each player collects the quads into their own pile, and then these cards are replaced in the layout with cards from the main deck.
-This process continues until the main deck is empty and no quads remain in the layout.
-(If at any point the players all agree there is no quad in the layout, an additional card is added.)
-The player who has collected the most cards wins.
+Players collects quads into their own piles, and each time 4 new cards are added to the layout from the deck.
+This process continues until the deck is empty and no quads remain.
+If at any point the players all agree there is no quad in the layout, an additional card is added.
+The player who collects the most cards wins.